isomerpages/govtech-stp/_rgl-indonesia/00c-rgl-faq.md

 ### **Health Measures in Singapore**

-#### 27. What health measures will I be subjected to upon arrival in Singapore?
+#### 28. What health measures will I be subjected to upon arrival in Singapore?

-RGL travellers from Indonesia must take a COVID-19 PCR test upon arrival in Singapore at the airport or ferry terminal, and remain isolated in a declared selfsourced, non-residential accommodation until negative test results are released (typically within 48 hours).
-Transportation from the airport or ferry terminal to the declared accommodation will have to be provided by the travellers’ host, subject to prevailing health measures.<sup>2</sup> Travellers will bear the costs of the post-arrival COVID19 PCR test(s) in Singapore and stay in the declared accommodation.
+RGL travellers from Indonesia must take a COVID-19 PCR upon arrival in Singapore at the airport or ferry terminal.
+After undergoing the test, the RGL travellers will commute directly from the immigration checkpoint to the declared self-sourced (non-residential) accommodation through a dedicated vehicle in the form of private transportation, taxi, or private hire car pre-arranged by the host, the use of public transportation is not allowed.
+RGL travellers must remain in their accommodation until a negative COVID-19 PCR test result is conveyed (within 48 hours).
+Any cost incurred, e.g. post-arrival PCR test in Singapore and stay in the declared accommodation, will be borne by the traveller.
+Failure to comply with any of these requirements may result in the immediate revocation of the Safe Travel Pass.

 If the result indicates that the traveller has tested negative for COVID-19, the host company or government agency will ensure that the traveller is transported directly from the declared accommodation to the workplace and back according to the submitted controlled itinerary for the traveller’s stay in Singapore.
 The traveller may not use public transportation for this purpose, with the exception of private hire cars/taxis or cohorted company transport.<sup>3</sup>